Agoric/agoric-sdk/packages/notifier/README.md

 The values published using the publication define the original iteration.
 Each subscription has a starting point in that iteration and provides access to a suffix subset of that iteration starting at that starting point.
 The initial subscription created by the `makeSubscriptionKit()` call provides the entire iteration.
-Each subscription is a kind of `AsyncIterable` which produces any number of `AsyncIterators`, each of which advance independently starting with that subscription's starting point.
-These `AsyncIterators` are `SubsciptionIterators` which also have a `subscribe()` method.
-Calling a `SubscriptionIterator`'s `subscribe()` method makes a `Subscription` whose starting point is that `SubscriptionIterator`'s current position at that time.
+Each subscription is a kind of `AsyncIterable` which produces any number of `AsyncIterableIterators`, each of which advance independently starting with that subscription's starting point.
+These `AsyncIterableIterators` are both `AsyncIterators` and `AsyncIterables` which also have a `[Symbol.asyncIterator]()` method.
+Calling an `AsyncIterableIterator`'s `[Symbol.asyncIterator]()` method makes an `AsyncIterableIterator` whose starting point is the parent `AsyncIterableIterator`'s current position at that time.

-Neither Alice nor Bob are good starting points to construct an example of `subscribe()` since their code uses only a `Subscription`, not a `SubscriptionIterator`.
-Carol's code is like Bob's except lower level, using a `SubscriptionIterator` directly.
-Where Bob uses `observeIteration` which takes an `AsyncIterable`, Carol's uses the lower level `observeIterator` which takes an `AsyncIterator`.
+Neither Alice nor Bob are good starting points to construct an example of `[Symbol.asyncIterator]()` since their code uses only a `Subscription`, not an `AsyncIterableIterator`.
+Carol's code is like Bob's except lower level, using an `AsyncIterableIterator` directly.

 ```js
 import { makePromiseKit } from '@agoric/promiseKit';